feder-cr/Auto_Jobs_Applier_AIHawk/readme.md

 - [feder-cr](https://github.com/your-github-profile) - Creator and Maintainer

+LinkedIn_AIHawk is still in beta, and your feedback, suggestions, and contributions are highly valued.
+Feel free to open issues, suggest enhancements, or submit pull requests to help improve the project.
+Let's work together to make LinkedIn_AIHawk an even more powerful tool for job seekers worldwide.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.